 Partnering up with other brands doesn’t mean that you’re letting go of some customers.
 On the contrary, it’s an effective strategy for gaining access to an entirely new segment of consumers.
 Let’s go back to the biking example.

-You can partner up with biking trail companies and sport gear manufacturers and get access to their consumers.
+You can partner up with biking trail companies and sports gear manufacturers and get access to their consumers.
 In return, you will mention their brands or write blog posts about their services.
 The goal here is to find businesses that can benefit from a joint partnership.

 3. Introduce a Referral Program